userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 [details=Cursor themes]
 If you run our `kcalc-example` snap under [Wayland](https://wayland.freedesktop.org), then you might encounter KCalc using different cursors to the rest of your applications.

-This is because Qt 5 applications on Wayland expect to learn about the cursor theme and size from two environment variables: `XCURSOR_THEME` and `XCURSOR_SIZE`.
+This is because Qt 5 applications on Wayland expect to learn about the cursor theme and size from two environment variables, `XCURSOR_THEME` and `XCURSOR_SIZE`.
 However, not all desktop environments set these values, in which case Qt 5 applications will fall back to a special set of default cursors.

 We can try to resolve this issue by adding a shell script to our snap that attempts to set the `XCURSOR_THEME` and `XCURSOR_SIZE` whenever the user launches our `kcalc-example` app.